Healthy Homes Assessment Raupunga

 Insulation Raupunga

-Insulation requirements to meet the R-values of your area.
+Insulation requirements to be in compliance with the R-values of your area.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+Find out all the details about the Healthy Homes insulation standard.

 Raupunga Moisture Ingress & Drainage

-Find out all the details of the Healthy Homes moisture ingress and drainage standard.
+Find out all the details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection